acend/helm-basics-training/content/labs/01.0/_index.en.md

 #### Task 1

-1. Download your desired version
+1. Download your desired version (https://get.helm.sh/helm-v2.16.5-linux-amd64.tar.gz)
 1. Unpack it (`tar -zxvf helm-v2.16.5-linux-amd64.tar.gz`)
 1. Find the helm binary in the unpacked directory and move it to its desired destination (e.g. `mv linux-amd64/helm /usr/local/bin/helm`)
   * The desired destination should be listed in your $PATH environment variable (`echo $PATH`)

+**Windows Users:** Please make sure to select the Windows version https://get.helm.sh/helm-v2.16.5-windows-amd64.zip.
+Put the binary into your working directory or make sure the directory containing the `helm.exe` binary is in your `Path` environment variable.

 To verify run the following command and check if `Version` is what you expected: